 With the election just a few weeks away, we applaud the strong statements from all major parties on education.
-The Learning Foundation sees this election as an opportunity to ask that the digital poverty suffered by more than a million disadvantaged families is finally addressed by the new Government.
+The Learning Foundation sees this election as an opportunity to ask that the digital poverty suffered by up to 2 million disadvantaged schoolchildren and families is finally addressed by the new Government.
 The Learning Foundation is calling for all political parties to include three pledges, which would provide every school-aged child and young person with appropriate and safe technology so that their learning benefits from and reflects the needs of the current digitally sophisticated world.

 The UK economy is increasingly dependent on having access to people with good digital skills.
 The impact to individuals and the wider economy of these skills not being sufficiently developed is significant and can lead to unfulfilled potential at one end of the spectrum through to financial and social exclusion at the other.